DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Methodology

+We then discretize $(\kappa_t,a_t)$ into indices $(i^\kappa_t,i^a_t)$.
+Curvature is quantized by a piecewise grid of $K$ bins, with finer resolution around zero and coarser in the outer range.
+Acceleration is quantized by a uniform grid of $A$ bins on $[a_{\min},a_{\max}]$ with step size $\delta_a$.
+We optionally pack the pair into a single action token:

-\paragraph{b) Autoregressive Planning Transformer.} We concatenate multimodal chunks over a history of $H$ steps following~\cite{wang2025unifiedvisionlanguageactionmodel}, and the sequence begins with one command token $C_{t^*}$ where the current time step is $t^*$, and for each time step $t=t^* - H,\dots,t^*$ we append BEV tokens $V_{t}$ followed by one trajectory token $A_t$:
+\paragraph{b) Autoregressive Planning Transformer.} Following~\cite{wang2025unifiedvisionlanguageactionmodel}, we concatenate multimodal chunks over $H$ history steps.
+The input sequence starts with a command token $C_{t^\ast}$ at the current time $t^\ast$, and for each step $t=t^\ast-H,\dots,t^\ast$ we append the BEV token block $V_t$ followed by one action token $A_t$:

 where $V_t \equiv [V_{t,1},\dots,V_{t,M}]$ contains $M$ BEV tokens at step $t$.
-All tokens are mapped into a shared embedding space and fed to a decoder-only Transformer, which maintains a causal state over the prefix $\mathbf{z}_{\le p}$ at each position $p$.
+All tokens are mapped into a shared embedding space and fed into a decoder-only Transformer that maintains a causal state over the prefix $\mathbf{z}_{\le p}$ at each position $p$.

-Given the observed context $\mathbf{z}_{\le t}$, the Transformer predicts the next-step tokens in a causal manner.
-At each future step $t+1$, BEV tokens are first generated sequentially, followed by one trajectory token:
+Given the observed context $\mathbf{z}_{\le t}$, the Transformer predicts future tokens in a causal manner across timesteps.
+Crucially, within each future timestep, we generate the block of BEV tokens in parallel using bidirectional intra-step attention and then generate the action token conditioned on the new BEV tokens:

-where $h_{t+1,m-1}$ and $h_{t+1,M}$ denote the hidden states before emitting $V_{t+1,m}$ and $A_{t+1}$, respectively.
-A shared output projection $W_{\text{out}}\!\in\!\mathbb{R}^{V_{\text{all}}\times d}$ corresponds to a unified discrete codebook of size $V_{\text{all}}$, within which disjoint index ranges are reserved for command, BEV and trajectory tokens.
-This unified formulation enables consistent cross-modality modeling, while the generation order (BEV first, then trajectory) allows motion prediction to explicitly condition on the newly decoded scene representation.
+where $\{h^{\text{bev}}_{t+1,m}\}_{m=1}^{M}$ are hidden states computed for the BEV-token positions under a mask that is causal \emph{across} timesteps but bidirectional \emph{within} the BEV block of the same timestep, and $h^{\text{act}}_{t+1}$ denotes the hidden state used to emit $A_{t+1}$.
+A shared output projection $W_{\text{out}}\!\in\!\mathbb{R}^{V_{\text{all}}\times d}$ corresponds to a unified discrete codebook of size $V_{\text{all}}$, with disjoint index ranges reserved for command, BEV, and trajectory tokens.
+This unified formulation enables consistent cross-modality modeling, while the generation order (BEV first, then trajectory) ensures motion prediction explicitly conditions on the decoded near-future scene representation.

-\paragraph{c) Training and Inference.} Given ground-truth sequences $\mathbf{z}_{1:T}$, the model is optimized to maximize the log-likelihood of next-step predictions conditioned on either ground-truth or previously generated tokens:
+\paragraph{c) Training and Inference.} Given ground-truth sequences $\mathbf{z}_{1:T}$, we optimize the model by maximizing the log-likelihood of next-step predictions.
+To mitigate exposure bias, we adopt scheduled sampling, where the conditioning prefix $\tilde{\mathbf{z}}_{<t}$ interpolates between ground-truth and model-generated tokens: